Six Reasons to Put the Toilet Lid Down

 This article seeks to make the case that the lid of the toilet should always be put down after use.
 Here are six reasons why:

-- Child Safety: Toilet locks exist so children cannot open the toilet.
+Toilet locks exist so children cannot open the toilet.
 Unfortunately, there are still cases of children falling into the toilet.
 According to the CPSC (Consumer Product Safety Commission), a toddler or baby can topple into an open toilet headfirst drown.
-Frankly, with children in the house there should be child-safety locks on the bathroom doors.
+Frankly, with children in the house, there should be child-safety locks on the bathroom doors.
 Protect small children.
 Close the lid.

-- Pet Safety: Pets love toilets.
-That cool fresh water; the funky smell; the mystery of what lies beyond the rim of that porcelain bowl.
+Pets love toilets—that cool fresh water, the funky smell, the mystery of what lies beyond the rim of that porcelain bowl.
 These are the things pets' dreams are made of.
 Dogs often hydrate themselves in the toilet bowl, and my cat makes attempts to play in the water.
-But the same bacteria-mist that flies around after a lidless flushing will transfer to your pet if you leave the lid up.
+But the same bacteria-mist that flies around after an uncovered flush will transfer to your pet if you leave the lid up.
 As you might imagine, veterinarians advise against letting your pet drink from the toilet.
 It's bad for their health and, since they will likely give you a smooch at some point, bad for yours.